From the Revolution to the modern République, immerse yourself in the history, society and culture of France and the French-speaking world.

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

-You will be based in both the Department of History and the Department of Language and Linguistic Science on Campus West.
+You will be based in the Language and Linguistic Science buildings on Campus West.

 Typical offer | |